-“Allah” has been used in Christian worship among Malay speakers for centuries, much as it’s used by Arab-speaking Christians and Christians in Indonesia, where the national language is a close cousin of Malaysian, without any controversy.
+“Allah” has been used in Christian worship among Malay speakers for centuries, much as it’s used by Arab-speaking Christians and Christians in Indonesia, where the national language is a close cousin of Malaysian.
 The word passed into local languages over six centuries ago, as Arab traders plied Southeast Asia’s seas.

-But in recent years Christian use of the word has become a political football in Malaysia, with an argument’s that it’s part of a stealth conversion campaign by the country’s Catholic and Protestant minority used as a form of identity politics.
+But in recent years Christian use of the word has become a political football in Malaysia, with claims by some Muslims that the wording is part of a stealth conversion campaign by the country’s Catholic and Protestant minorities.

 The decision, which came at the start of the annual hajj pilgrimage, was officially based on the government’s argument that allowing non-Muslims to continue to use the word could rile up Muslim hardliners and help Christians to proselytize.
-But Malaysia experts say the ruling, which follows a May election in which the ruling National Front coalition lost the popular vote for the first time (though it retained power), was sought to firm up political support among the country’s ethnic Malay and mostly-Muslim majority.
+But Malaysia experts say the ruling — which follows a May election in which the ruling National Front coalition clung to power despite losing the popular vote for the first time — was sought to firm up political support among the country’s ethnic Malay and mostly-Muslim majority.